AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/accounts.md

 # Accounts in MSAL Node

 > This is the platform-specific Accounts documentation for `msal-node`.
-For the general documentation of the `AccountInfo` object structure, please visit the `msal-common` [Accounts document](../../msal-common/docs/Accounts.md).
+For the general documentation of the `AccountInfo` object structure, please visit the `msal-common` [Accounts document](../../msal-common/docs/Accounts.md).For documentation relating to multi-tenant accounts, please visit the [Multi-tenant Accounts document](../../msal-common/docs/multi-tenant-accounts.md).

 ## Usage

 The `msal-node` library provides the following different APIs to access cached accounts:

-* `getAllAccounts()`: returns all the accounts currently in the cache.
+-   `getAllAccounts()`: returns all the accounts currently in the cache.
 An application must choose an account to acquire tokens silently.
-* `getAccountByHomeId()`: receives a `homeAccountId` string and returns the matching account from the cache.
+-   `getAccountByHomeId()`: receives a `homeAccountId` string and returns the matching account from the cache.
-* `getAccountByLocalId()`: receives a `localAccountId` string and returns the matching account from the cache.
+-   `getAccountByLocalId()`: receives a `localAccountId` string and returns the matching account from the cache.

 The following are usage examples for each API: